To book Emma Sinclair MBE please contact your JLA Agent.

-The co-founder of innovative business software company EnterpriseJungle, Emma was also the founder and Chief Executive of Target Parking.
-With a background in investment banking, she is the youngest person in the UK to have floated her company on the stock exchange.
+The co-founder of innovative business software company EnterpriseAlumni, Emma was also the founder and Chief Executive of Target Parking.
+With a background in mergers and acquisitions, she is the youngest person in the UK to have floated her company on the stock exchange.
 Passionate about the power of entrepreneurship she is a UNICEF Business Mentor, a frequent commentator on TV and radio, and was a regular contributor to the Telegraph’s Wonder Women column.

 Emma Sinclair is an entrepreneur and businesswoman whose career spans investment banking to car parks to business software.
 At 29 the youngest person to have floated a company on the London Stock Exchange, she has been described by Tatler as a tech leader who will “be running the universe one day”.